-- Meter costs under supplies are going up significantly due to costs from the manufacturer but also to a certain extent as we transition to advanced metering infrastructure - Operating costs for WISE will continue to increase as the full quota of Castle Rock's WISE water is delivered with that occurring in 2026 - Stormwater is adding significant operational costs associated with a program for the inspection of aging corrugated metal stormwater pipes
+- Meter costs under supplies are going up significantly as we transition to advanced metering infrastructure - Operating costs for WISE will continue to increase as the full quota of Castle Rock's WISE water is delivered with that occurring in 2026 - Stormwater is adding significant operational costs associated with a program for the inspection of aging corrugated metal stormwater pipes

-This results in increases of 28% over the five-year period or approximately 6% per year.
+This results in increases of 28% over the five-year period.
 To ensure only costs needed are included in the budget, line item details are reviewed.
 With the construction of new wells, PCWRA expansion, PCWPF expansion and other various projects being completed operating costs are still being collected to better understand the increase each year as our infrastructure and assets grow.
 After 2026, operations and maintenance costs in the model are increased by 1.55% consistent with the 2020 CPI.